dockspage/kibana-docker/README.md

 # kibana-docker

-The Shell Commands And Node Scripts Used To Create The Artdeco/Kibana Image In A Dockerfile.
+The Shell Commands And Node Scripts Used To Create The `artdeco/kibana` Image In A Dockerfile.

+The problem with the official _Kibana_ image is that it contains all `node_modules`, even the dev dependencies.
+In addition, the Webpack is so integrated into _Kibana_ that it is required in the production version also, however it does not do anything because the front-end bundles have been pre-compiled.
+This project removes all unnecessary Babel, React, Webpack & co evil from the distributed image by finding out what dependencies are really needed and thus producing the most minimal built that is not shameful to run in a container.

+The image also adds an authorisation level by running an http proxy server to access _Kibana_.

 ![finder](doc/finder.gif)